aeronjlugtu/soc-analyst-labs/trojan-email-attachment-investigation.md

 - Identified associated malicious IP addresses and other threat indicators.

 ### Step 2: Network Log Analysis
-- Correlated malicious IPs against internal network logs.
+- Correlated malicious IP addresses identified on VirusTotal with internal network logs.
 - Checked if any internal devices had communicated with attacker infrastructure.
+- Found that an internal device with an IP 172.16.17.45 had an outbound connection to 5.135.143.133

 ### Step 3: Containment & Remediation
 - Identified affected device(s).